t-redactyl/blog/content/2015-11-18-reddit-api-part-1.md

 !pip install -r stable_requirements.txt
 ```

 This allows you to completely replicate the original virtualenv that the project was created in.
-The beauty of this method is that this .txt file can easily be stored with your script (in my case, a Jupyter notebook).
+The beauty of this method is that the .txt file can be stored with your script (in my case, a Jupyter notebook).
 For example, the script and list of dependencies can be in the same Github repo for you or others to download and install.
 In addition, any changes to the list of dependencies can be tracked using source control methods such as Git.
 This makes complete replication of your analysis seamless and fuss-free!

 And we're done setting up!
 We now have a virtualenv with all of our required packages and a way of exporting those packages and their versions to keep with our script for replication purposes.
 We are now ready to start extracting and processing our data, which we will get to next week.